berkgulay/weather-prediction-from-image/README.md

 **Project Topic:** Weather Condition Prediction from Image

-**_Abstract:_** Basically problem is recognise or predict weather condition(air condition) in given picture(image data) by using extracted useful features from image and advanced methods/algorithms.
-Enlarging previous works and cover different label types are different point of our research.
+**_Abstract:_** Basically, problem is recognise or predict weather condition(air condition) in given picture(image data) by using extracted useful features from image and advanced methods/algorithms.
+Enlarging previous works and covering different label types are different point of our research.

 **Project Members:**